DomiKamu/OhmerPrems/README.md

 ![](docs/modules/6OP-DX/_img/6OP-DX_Cobalt_Presentation.png)

-6OP-DX module will be included into a future plugin release (planned for **v2.6.14**).
+6OP-DX module will be included into a future plugin release (planned for future **v2.6.14**).
 Thanks for your understandings!

 ----